jello-2/muon-watcher/README.md

 ## Project Motivation

 In Physics, a prominent example of special relativity used is the Muon; a particle that travels at high enough speeds to experience relativistic effects.
-This project aims to observe time dialation in muons, utilizing scintilators and sensors to detect the change in rate of muons detected.
+This project aims to observe time dilation in muons, utilizing scintillators and sensors to detect the change in rate of muons detected.
 The project hopes to confirm / explore the Pfotzer maximum, where experimentation and theory have shown that a maximal rate of particle detection occurs at ~29km.

 ## Project outline